-I’ve also begun to develop two other book-length research projects: Telegraphic Modernism: Rewiring the Modern Novel and Volume Bound: Circulation in Twentieth-Century American Poetry.
-In the first project, I examine the ways in which modern authors including Henry James, E.M.
+I’ve also begun to develop two other book-length research projects: Telegraphic Modernism: Rewiring the Modern Novel and Volume Bound: Mapping Raced and Queer Geographies in the Poetic Volume.
+In Telegraphic Modernism, I examine the ways in which modern authors including Henry James, E.M.
 Forster, and Ford Madox Ford invoke telegraphy—with its public circulation, its networks of transmission, and its strange coded idiom—to re-conceptualize the modern novel.
-The second project looks at intersections of race, sexuality, gender, and publishing history through the site of the volume in twentieth-century American poetry.
-Volume Bound argues that Gwendolyn Brooks, Hart Crane, Langston Hughes, and Elizabeth Bishop—poets most often read in de-contextualizing anthologies—explore alternative cover designs, front matter, organization, and typographical layouts to map out new poetic geographies in the volume format.
+Volume Bound explores the intersections of race, sexuality, gender, and publishing history through the site of the volume in twentieth-century American poetry.
+I argue that Gwendolyn Brooks, Hart Crane, Langston Hughes, and Elizabeth Bishop—poets most often read in de-contextualizing anthologies—explore alternative cover designs, front matter, organization, and typographical layouts to map out new poetic geographies in the volume format.